Home > Home Maintenance > HVAC > Water Leaking Air Conditioner

 Disconnected Or Clogged Condensate Drain

 All air conditioners create condensation as the evaporator coil cools the air pulled into the air handler.
-Your air conditioning system has a condensate pan and under the evaporator coil that catches water.
+Your air conditioning system has a condensate pan and an evaporator coil that catches water.

 When the condensate drain line gets clogged, the drip pan can leak water.
 It will also leak if the condensate drain pipe gets disconnected from the AC unit.